scality/metalk8s/docs/installation/bootstrap.rst

      storage volumes for both Prometheus and Alertmanager have been successfully provisioned.

+- :doc:`Expansion <../operation/node_management/expansion>` of the cluster is
+  possible.

 - If you encouter an error during installation or have difficulties validating a fresh MetalK8s installation, visit our :ref:`Troubleshooting guide <Troubleshooting Guide>`.